erdos/stencil/ARCHITECTURE.md

 TODO!

-### Cleanup step
+## Clearing step

-When a prepared template is cleaned up, the allocated resources are freed, such as:
+When a prepared template is cleared, the allocated resources are freed, such as:
 - The temporary files that were created when uncompressing the template file in the first step.
 - Any associated in-memory buffers.

 Finally, the template object in the memory is marked as cleaned up to prevent accidentally rendering it again and producing incomplete documents.

+A Read-Write lock is used to make sure that it is not possible to clear up a template that is still being rendered.
+Also, it is not possible to render a template that has already been cleared up, and an exception is thrown when tried.